 - Printable Crush: Basic Printable Design in Illustrator

 InkScape is a free vector program that is similar to Illustrator.
-I haven’t played around with it, but it might also be a good option of you want a powerful program for designing your printables!
+I haven’t played around with it, but it might also be a good option of you want a powerful program for designing your printables that doesn’t break the bank.

 Canva is a great option, though the licensing can be quite complicated (check out the copyright section below).
 It’s easy to use and there are a TON of templates, including artwork, planner pages, invitations, and more.

 Canva is easy to use—just select a template and modify!
-You will pay for some of the templates and for premium images, but you only pay for what you use.
+You will pay fees for some of the templates and for premium images, but you only pay for what you use.
+You can also sign up for Canva Pro, which has even more images and templates that are all included with the membership.
+I have Canva Pro and highly recommend it!

 Photoshop and Photoshop Elements

-If you’re not a fan of Illustrator but like the Adobe program Photoshop or Photoshop Elements, they are a great option for designing printables!
+If you’re not a fan of Illustrator but like the Adobe Photoshop or Photoshop Elements, both programs are a great option for designing printables!
 Photoshop and I are NOT friends (seriously, I’ve had it for more than a decade and every time I go in there I’m like wahhhh!).
 But tons of people are comfortable using Photoshop to make their printables.

 Here are a few courses for you to check out: